roman-chaban/iMarketplace/README.md

-# I-Marketplace Project with React, Redux Toolkit, TypeScript, Webpack, Styled-Components, MUI , Swiper.js, scss.modules.
+# I-Marketplace Project with React, Redux Toolkit, TypeScript, Vite, Styled-Components, MUI , Swiper.js, scss.modules.

 1. React: Our project is built on React, a powerful library for creating interactive web interfaces.
 With React, we construct components that are easy to use and reuse, making our code more organized and efficient.
 2. Redux Toolkit: For managing the application state, we've chosen Redux Toolkit.
 It's the official tools for Redux, providing convenient utilities like createSlice() for declaring reducers and configureStore() for setting up the store.